Biden heads to Philadelphia for a Labor Day parade and is expected to speak about unions' importance

 “Unions raise standards across the workforce and industries, pushing up wages and strengthening benefits for everyone,” Biden said Friday.
 “You’ve heard me say many times: Wall Street didn’t build America.
 The middle class built America, and unions built the middle class.”

-The Tri-State Labor Day Parade and Family Celebration is hosted by the Philadelphia AFL-CIO, whose website says it comprises more than 100 local labor unions representing more than 150,000 workers.
+The 36th annual Tri-State Labor Day Parade and Family Celebration is hosted by the Philadelphia AFL-CIO, whose website says it comprises more than 100 local labor unions representing more than 150,000 workers.